dorkamotorka/kubearmor-vault/README.md

 Then we can use `karmor logs` to inspect the KubeArmor enforcement.

-Since your infrastructure is complex, and the amount of KubeArmor policies can quickly grow, it might be better to utilize `karmor profile` for a more consise output.
+Since your infrastructure is complex, and the amount of KubeArmor policies can quickly grow, it might be better to utilize `karmor profile` for a more concise output.

-KubeArmor also exposes API to export it's logs in a json format and be consumed by any observability platform like Grafana or ELK.
+KubeArmor also exposes API to export it's logs in a JSON format and be consumed by any observability platform like Grafana or ELK.

 ## Performance Test